Summary

 Notable Quotes

-"Human behavior is notoriously complex and needs to inform machine learning models."
+"Human behavior is complex and machine learning models need to understand those nuances."

-"There hasn't been a better time to be a user researcher than now."
+"There hasn’t been a better time to be a user researcher, especially in machine learning enabled experiences."

 More Videos